Main Topics >

 The Big Bang model rests on two main theoretical pillars: the General Theory of Relativity (Albert Einstein's generalization of Sir Isaac Newton's original theory of gravity) and the Cosmological Principle (the assumption that the matter in the universe is uniformly distributed on the large scales, that the universe is homogeneous and isotropic).

-The Big Bang (a phrase coined, incidentally, by the English astronomer Fred Hoyle during a 1949 radio broadcast as a derisive description of a theory he disagreed with) is currently considered by most scientists as by far the most likely scenario for the birth of universe.
+The Big Bang (a phrase coined, incidentally, by the English astronomer Fred Hoyle during a 1949 radio broadcast as a derisive description of a theory he disagreed with) is currently considered by most scientists as by far the most likely scenario for the birth of the universe.
 However, this has not always been the case, as the following discussion illustrates.